Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Introduction

 In Section~\ref{sec:mult-weights} we use a {\em multiplicative weights update} approach: a good general survey of this method can be found in \cite{AHK}.
 Approximately 20 years ago, ~\cite{FS99,FS96} gave a multiplicative update algorithm that computes near-optimal strategies for two-player zero-sum games.
 Their algorithm yields strategies with payoffs that are within an {\em additive} $\varepsilon$ of the game value $V$.
 Specifically, the strategy for Player I guarantees an expected payoff of at least $V-\varepsilon$, and the strategy for Player II guarantees an expected payoff of at most $V+ \varepsilon$.
 The algorithm assumes that the payoffs are in the interval $[0,1]$, so $\varepsilon$ represents a fraction of the range $[0,1]$ of payoffs.

 Surprisingly, the approach of Freund and Schapire does not seem to have been extended to yield multiplicative approximations: that is, strategies that guarantee an expected payoff within a multiplicative factor $(1+\varepsilon)$ of the value.
 Multiplicative approximations are more common in the literature on approximation algorithms.
-In Section~\ref{sec:mult-weights}, we address this gap in the literature.
+It is also easy to show that for small $\varepsilon$, our notion of $(1+\varepsilon)$-optimal is equivalent to the notion of a {\em relative $\varepsilon$-approximate Nash equilibrium} from \cite{D13}, in the case of zero-sum games (see the Appendix).

-The work of Section~\ref{sec:mult-weights} is an application of known results and techniques.
+In Section~\ref{sec:mult-weights}, we obtain $(1+\varepsilon)$-optimal strategies.
 We use a multiplicative update rule of~\cite{GK07}, and we rely somewhat on their analysis, though their work does not automatically imply the existence of approximately optimal strategies for Player I. We therefore combine this with a variation of the analysis of~\cite{FS99} as presented by~\cite{AHK}.
 We make some changes, due to the form of our multiplicative approximation factor, and the fact that our algorithm is designed to accommodate an approximate best response oracle.
-However, our primary contribution is what we believe is the first self-contained exposition of an algorithm and its analysis for computing multiplicative approximations of optimal strategies in a zero-sum game.
+However, our primary contribution is a bringing together of ideas resulting in what we believe is the first self-contained exposition of an algorithm and its analysis for computing multiplicative approximations of optimal strategies in a zero-sum game.

 We then apply our algorithms to a variety of games in Section~\ref{sec:app}.